shfessuh/shfessuh.github.io/DSI_project.md

 ## 3. Pipeline Development
-- Clean and tokenize folders of raw txt files
+- Cleand and tokenized folders of raw txt files.
 - Tokenized and scored novels using Power-Danger Framework.
-- created summarty statitcs to look for correlation between African-American and White novels.
+- Created summary statistics to look for correlation between African-American and White novels.

 ## 4. Data Visualizations